lmanan/lmanan.github.io/_posts/2021-04-28-Efficient-Automatic-3D-Reconstruction-of-Branching-Neurons-from-EM-Data.md

 c_{m}^{i \rightarrow j,k} := (\sum F_{i} - (\sum F_{j} + \sum F_{k}))^{2}
 $$

 These costs are non-learnt.
-If we have some suprevision, then better features and costs can be framed.
+If we have some supervision in the form of manually annotated lineage trees, then better features and costs can be framed.